hippogriffin/ess-helm/README.md

 Detects misconfigurations and lack of hardening in the manifests.

-From a sub-chart directory: `checkov -d . --framework helm --quiet --var-file ci/<checkov values file>`
+From `charts/matrix-stack`: `checkov -d . --framework helm --quiet --var-file ci/<checkov values file>`

 Other values files can be used but the values files named `checkov<something>values.yaml` will have any test suppression annotations required.